osgi/osgi.enroute.site/_appnotes/concurrency.md

 ### Deadlocks

-Synchronized blocks are slow and have limitations.
+Synchronized blocks are slow due to the lock and crossing two barriers.
+They also have limitations.

 A synchronized block must be short and should not call out to _foreign_ code.
 Foreign code is code that is not under the same control as the author of the synchronized block.
 The danger is that a synchronized block can cause a _deadlock_ that way.
 Thread A is in a synchronized block and causes Thread B to wait for that synchronized block.
 Since A now waits for B and B waits for A they are in a deadly embrace.
 The chance for deadlocks is increased massively with nested synchronizations.

+If you cannot avoid blocking then make sure that you always acquire locks in a consistent order.
+If one order is always followed for multiple locks then a deadlock cannot occur.

 ### Special Lock Object